signalapp/BitHub/README.md

 Opting Out
 ----------

-If you'd like to opt out of receiving a payment, simply include the string "FREEBIE" somewhere in your commit message, and you will not recieve BTC for that commit.
+If you'd like to opt out of receiving a payment, simply include the string "FREEBIE" somewhere in your commit message, and you will not receive BTC for that commit.

 Building